mikaelvesavuori/only/readme.md

 `gulp sass` — Runs Sass/PostCSS and a range of tasks to create a minified CSS file.

-`gulp eslint` — Runs Babel (outputs concatenated JS file), then ESLint on the `scripts/all` folder which is Babel's output path.
+`gulp eslint` — Runs ESLint (through the babel-eslint parser) on the `scripts` folder.

+`gulp babel` — Runs Babel on `app/scripts` folder, outputting a concatenated file inside the `dist/scripts` folder.
+Babel is prepped to output sourcemaps but these are commented out, so you will need to uncomment them in case you need sourcemaps.

 `gulp browsersync` — Start Browsersync from the `/app` folder.